 NFM: Can any retailer promote Engine 2?

 RE: Yes.
-Any retailer can put little bugs that say Engine 2 approved on products that adhere to the diet’s guidelines.
+They can put little bugs that say Engine 2 approved on products that adhere to the diet’s guidelines.
 They can hold classes to discuss my book and do cooking demonstrations.
 Really, they can do whatever they want.
-I just want Americans to get healthy.
-Right now, one in 10 people is prediabetic or has type 2 diabetes.
-If the trend continues, the projection is that 50 percent will be either prediabetic or diabetic by 2020.
+I just want America to get healthy.
+Right now, one in 10 people is prediabetic or type 2 diabetic.
+By 2020, if the trend continues, the projection is that 50 percent will be either prediabetic or diabetic.
 I’m on a mission to help Americans understand that health is only as far away as the foods in front of them.
 But I need help.
 With the right education, we can turn this ship around.